evendrow/cs236g/README.md

 ## Training

-Train the model using the default configuration:
+Latent perturbation model training is specified with a configuration file.
+To traing with the default configuration, simply run:
 ```
 python main.py
 ```